Skip to content

 dawarich_url: http://dawarich.local

-When any agent receives a message, this hook runs concurrently with other enrichment hooks and injects the user's location into the AI prompt.
-The enrichment is stripped from session history after the response completes.
+When any agent receives a message, this hook runs concurrently with other enrichment hooks and injects the user's location into non-persisted current-turn context.
+The persist=False option keeps it out of session history.

 Hook types